Ryan-16/Breakout/README.md

 # Breakout
-A lighweight adaptation of the classic Atari game, Breakout, which runs directly in the terminal.
+A lightweight adaptation of the classic Atari game, Breakout, which runs directly in the terminal.
 Implemented with OOP in C++ with the ncurses graphics libaray.

 # Usage